justinsequitin/AmaysimTestAutomation/README.md

 # Overview
 This project uses behavior driven development and has 2 executable file which are smoke.robot and smoke2.robot.
 Each of them does a separate scenario, Referring a Friend and Managing Plan respectively.
+This project was developed using RobotFramework and MAC OS.

 # Installation
 Please follow the link below: